Neal Lawson: Biography

-Lawson was born in and brought up in the 1960s and '70s in Bexleyheath, South East London.
-He became interested in politics through his father, who was a printer in Fleet Street, and joined the Labour Party at 16.
-After attending Gravel Hill Primary School, BETHS Secondary School and Bexley College, he graduated from Nottingham Polytechnic (now Nottingham Trent University), before working for the Transport and General Workers Union in Bristol and, in the mid-late 1980s, with Gordon Brown helping to write speeches.
+Lawson was born in and brought up in Bexleyheath, South East London.
+He became interested in politics through his father, a printer in Fleet Street, and joined the Labour Party at 16.
+After attending Gravel Hill Primary School, BETHS Secondary School and Bexley College, he graduated from the Nottingham Polytechnic.
+He then worked as a researcher for the Transport and General Workers' Union in Bristol and, in the mid to late 1980s, wrote speeches for Gordon Brown.
+He was an adviser to Brown as Shadow Chancellor of the Exchequer from 1992 to 1994.
+In 1992, he founded Renewal, the policy journal of the Labour Coordinating Committee published since 1993.